 A business database that provides full-text articles for more than 2,200 journals.
 It also provides company profiles, industry reports, market research reports and SWOT analysis.It covers all disciplines of business, including marketing, management, accounting, banking, finance, economics and more.

-OU on campus and off campus accessible; Alumni access from library PCs.
+- OU access on campus and off campus

 An online collection of peer-reviewed case studies focusing on business decision making and management development throughout key global emerging markets.
 Faculty are encouraged to request Library by article.